Current as of December 2017 | Download print version (in PDF)

-Although the Civil Code is silent on the matter, local experts state that Venezuelan jurisprudence requires that NPOs pursue economic activities only as a means of advancing their non-profit goals, self-sustainability, and financial autonomy.
-This requirement must be met for an organization to register as tax exempt under LISR 14(3) and (10).
+Although the Civil Code is silent on the matter, local experts state that Venezuelan jurisprudence requires NPOs to pursue economic activities only as a means of advancing their non-profit goals, self-sustainability, and financial autonomy.
+This requirement must be met for an organization to register as tax-exempt under the Income Tax Law (LISR Article 14(3)).

 As a legal matter, Venezuelan NPOs are permitted to promote legislation and support candidates, except during voting periods, when all political campaigning is prohibited.
-They also can undertake advocacy activities on behalf or in support of their target populations and to protect their respective organization or collective interest.
+They may also undertake advocacy activities on behalf of or to support their target populations and to protect their respective organization or collective interests.

-In December 2010, the Ley de defensa de la soberanía política y la autodeterminación nacional (Law of Defense of Political Sovereignty and National Self-Determination) was enacted.
+In December 2010, Venezuela enacted the Ley de Defensa de la Soberanía Política y la Autodeterminación Nacional (Law of Defense of Political Sovereignty and National Self-Determination).
 This law bans any organization with political aims or any organization that protects political rights (organizaciones con fines políticos u organizaciones para la defensa de derechos políticos) from receiving any kind of foreign funding or economic aid, be it from a natural foreign citizen, or a foreign organization.
 Organizations that do not comply with this law will face a fine up to double the funding amount received, and, where there are repeat violations, organizations can be prohibited from participating in the electoral process for a period of 5 to 8 years.
-The chairman of an organization – in his or her individual capacity - found to be in violation of the law also can face a fine as well as individual exclusion from participation in the political process.
+The chairman of an organization—in his or her individual capacity—found to be in violation of the law also can face a fine as well as individual exclusion from participation in the political process.
 In addition, this law punishes those organizations that invite foreign organizations or citizens who, under the organization’s sponsorship, criticize governmental institutions or civil servants or in any way try to affect the exercise of national sovereignty.

 Venezuelan charities may be established by natural or legal persons, domestic or foreign.
 Therefore, it is possible that a Venezuelan NPO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

-The Ley Orgánica Contra el Crimen Organizado (Organic Law against Organized Crime), includes NPOs as "obligated subjects" of the Law, along with other entities including banks and other financial institutions, insurance companies, hotels, jewelry and antiques sellers, and casinos.
-Thus, NPOs are treated as institutions susceptible to becoming instruments for money laundering and other organized crime activities.
-As "obligated subjects" of this law, NPOs therefore are under scrutiny and surveillance by the Executive Organ in charge of the fight against organized crime and their activities could be criminalized.
+The Ley Orgánica Contra el Crimen Organizado (Organic Law against Organized Crime) provides that NPOs are "obligated subjects" of the Law, along with other entities including banks and other financial institutions, insurance companies, hotels, jewelry and antiques sellers, and casinos.
+As such, NPOs are treated as institutions susceptible to becoming instruments for money laundering and other organized crime activities.
+NPOs are therefore subject to scrutiny and surveillance by the executive entity in charge of the fight against organized crime, and their activities could be criminalized.

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.

-- Their income was obtained with the aim of furthering their charitable purpose;
+- Their income is obtained with the aim of furthering their charitable purpose;

-- They must not distribute earnings, profits of any kind, or any part of their assets to their founders, associates, or members; and
+- They do not distribute earnings, profits of any kind, or any part of their assets to their founders, associates, or members; and

-- They must not make payments in the form of distribution of profits or assets.
-[LISR §14(3)]
+- They do not make payments in the form of distribution of profits or assets (LISR Article 14(3)).

 Charitable and social assistance organizations are not distinct types of legal entities, but rather special designations conferred on eligible associations and foundations.